WebFiori/docs/command-line-interface.md

 The name of the command is a string which will be used to call it from the terminal.
 The arguments represented as an array that contains sub associative arrays.
 The arguments also can be objects of type [`CommandArgument`](https://webfiori.com/docs/webfiori/cli/CommandArgument).
 The description of the command is a string that will be shown when the command `help` is executed.

 Suppose that a developer would like to implement a command that takes the name of a person from the terminal as an input and display the string "Hi '{name}'".
 Assuming that the name of the command is `say-hi`.
 The command that will be created will be in the folder `app/commands`.
-The following code snippit shows how this command is created.
+The following code snippet shows how this command is created.

 ``` php
 <?php